miklevin/MikeLev.in/_posts/2022-09-13-switching-from-wsl-to-lxd-containers-permanently.md

 headline: "Making the Switch to LXD Containers: My Permanent Workflow Change"
 description: I'm making a big change to my workflow and switching from Windows Subsystem for Linux (WSL) to LXD Containers on Windows.
 I've set up the mappings and added a command to my .bash_profile in WSL, and now I'm testing to make sure it's working.
 I'm hoping to move all my work over to the Container, and I've even figured out a trick to find the Windows home location.
 Come read my blog post to find out more!
 keywords: Windows, WSL, LXD, Containers, Workflow, Mappings, .bash_profile, Testing, Move, Trick, Home, Location
-categories: trick, microsoft, container, wsl
+categories: container, microsoft, wsl, trick
 permalink: /blog/switching-from-wsl-to-lxd-containers-permanently/
 layout: post
 group: blog